xaynetwork/xaynet/CONTRIBUTING.md

 ### Building the project manually

-The project currently requires rust nightly so the nightly toolchain must be installed to compile the project.

 The `cargo` command can be run either from the `./rust` directory, or from the repository's root, in which case the `--manifest-path` must be specified.